 In our school community we are aware of these specific issues, relevant to our school's profile.
 We subscribe to 'Picture News' which provides weekly material for assemblies and use in the classroom on topical matters in the news linked to British Values such as the 'Black Lives Matter' Campaign.
-The 17 SDGs (Sustainable Development Goals) are displayed prominently and work relating to them is covered within lessons.
+The 17 SDGs (Sustainable Development Goals) are referred to during lessons when appropriate.

 All staff have received training about the Prevent Duty and tackling extremism.
-This training is reinforced by the circulation of one-minute guide and use of scenarios in staff meetings as a starting point for discussion.
+This training is reinforced by This training is reinforced by the circulation of one-minute guide and use of scenarios in staff meetings as a starting point for discussion.

-St Mary's is clear that this exploitation and radicalisation should be viewed as a safeguarding concern; therefore, concerns need to be recorded and discussed with the DSL; with timely, appropriate action then being taken.
+At St Mary's, it is clear that this exploitation and radicalisation should be viewed as a safeguarding concern; therefore, concerns need to be recorded and discussed with the DSL; with timely, appropriate action then being taken.

-The Prevent Duty requires that all staff are aware of the signs that a child maybe susceptible to radicalisation.
+The Prevent Duty requires that all staff are aware of the signs that a child may be susceptible to radicalisation.
 The risks will need to be considered for political; environmental; animal rights; or faith-based extremism that may lead to a child becoming radicalised.